 There’s a subtle context here.

 One hundred thirty-five years later, Leo XIV faces another revolution.
 Not steam engines, but large language models.
-Not workers being replaced by machines for physical labor, but humans being replaced by AI for judgment, creativity, and even the capacity for faith expression.
+Not workers being replaced by machines in physical labor, but humans being replaced by AI in judgment, creativity, and even the ability to express faith.

-In another interview, he refused a proposal to create an “AI Pope avatar”—someone suggested using AI to create a virtual pope allowing global faithful to have “online audiences.”
-He refused and warned that if technological development loses its relationship with faith and humanity, it becomes an “empty, cold shell” that damages human essence.
+In another interview, he rejected a proposal to create an “AI Pope avatar”—someone suggested using AI to create a virtual Pope so believers worldwide could have “online audiences.”
+He refused and warned: if technological development loses its relationship with faith and humanity, it becomes an “empty, cold shell” that harms human essence.

-Note, his subject isn’t “AI,” but “technology disconnected from humanity.”
+Note, his subject isn’t “AI,” but “technology that loses connection with humanity.”
 This is a civilizational-level judgment, not fear of a particular tool.

 The Boundaries of Efficiency

-I’m someone who uses AI every day.
-I use AI to write code, do multilingual translation, gather information, and run strategic analysis through debate engines.
+I am someone who uses AI every day.
+I use AI to write code, do multilingual translation, gather information, run strategic analysis with debate engines.
 I believe AI is the most powerful productivity tool of this era.

 But precisely because of this, I better understand what the Pope is saying.

-Efficiency logic has its scope of application.
-In information processing, pattern recognition, and process optimization, AI isn’t just useful—it’s crushingly useful.
-But when you encounter concepts like “witness,” “accompaniment,” “faith,” “friendship,” “love,” and “loyalty,” efficiency logic fails.
-Not because these things are too outdated to keep up with the times, but because their value was never in the dimension of efficiency to begin with.
+Efficiency logic has its applicable scope.
+In information processing, pattern recognition, and process optimization, AI is not just useful—it’s crushingly useful.
+But when you encounter concepts like “witness,” “accompaniment,” “faith,” “friendship,” “love,” “loyalty,” efficiency logic fails.
+Not because these things are too outdated to keep up with the times, but because their value was never on the efficiency level to begin with.

 A priest spending six hours preparing a homily versus AI producing one in six seconds—the difference isn’t in quality.
-The difference is: in those six hours, he spent time with God.
-The trace of that communion flows through his voice, his pauses, his choice of that imperfect but warm word.
+The difference is: during those six hours, he spent time with God.
+The trace of that time spent will flow through his voice, his pauses, that imperfect but warm word he chooses.

-In this age when everything can be optimized, knowing what shouldn’t be optimized might be the most important wisdom.
+In this era when everything can be optimized, knowing what shouldn’t be optimized might be the most important wisdom.

 💬 Comments